-The care environment and patient equipment was clean and well maintained.
-Increased cleaning of the environment, including patient equipment and high touch areas such as door handles and card payment machines, had been implemented.
+The care environment and patient equipment were clean and well maintained.
+Suitable gaps were being left between patient appointments to allow sufficient time for rooms and equipment to be cleaned.
+This included increased cleaning of the environment, patient equipment and high touch areas such as door handles and card payment machines.
+We saw evidence of daily cleaning schedules being completed.

-An appropriate supply of personal protective equipment was available, such as facemasks, face visors, gloves and aprons.
-This was stored correctly, close to where patient care was delivered.
+All staff wore appropriate personal protective equipment including aprons, gloves and masks.
+The service had sufficient stocks of personal protective equipment and stock levels were monitored regularly.
+Personal protective equipment was stored correctly, close to where patient care was delivered.

-Staff changed into a uniform when entering the building and changed back into their own clothes before leaving.
+Staff were required to change into their uniform on site in order to reduce the spread of infection.
 They told us they laundered their uniforms at home, at the highest temperature recommended for the material.

-Staff were provided with additional training on infection prevention and control and COVID-19, including how to safely apply, remove and dispose of personal protective equipment and life support training including arrangements for PPE.
+Training specific to infection control and COVID-19 had been completed by all staff.
+This included how to safely apply, remove and dispose of personal protective equipment, as well as enhanced cleaning and hand hygiene.